jenny0741/stock-analysis/README.md

 ![Stocks_Analysis_2018](Stocks_Analysis_2018.png)

 ### Analysis of Execution times between original and refactored scripts
 By refactoring the original script, it decreased the time it took to run the code.
+The time for the codes to run for each year was approximately 1/6th of the original time.

 ![green_stocks_2017](green_stocks_2017.png)